 The pursuit of sustainability has become an important focus in today's corporate world.
-However, there is a concern that some companies are engaging in greenwashing, which involves creating a misleading environmental image.
-This includes making statements that misrepresent past environmental performance and/or mischaracterize future environmental intent.
+However, there is a concern that some companies are engaging in "greenwashing", which involves creating a misleading environmental image.1 This includes making statements that misrepresent past environmental performance and/or mischaracterize future environmental intent.
 Greenwashing can, therefore, be defined as a discrepancy between corporate green talk and actual green walk (e.g., Delmas and Burbano, 2011; Walker and Wan, 2012; Pizzetti, Gatti, and Seele, 2021).
 Greenwashing misleads consumers, investors, and other stakeholders, erodes their trust, and undermines authentic sustainability efforts.
-Goldstein and Yang (2019) point out that some disclosures have negative consequences for decision-makers.
-Greenwashing is an example of such disclosures.

-We use an advanced finance-specialized machine learning technique to develop a reliable firm-level measure of corporate greenwashing (hereafter "greenwashing" or "GW") for a broad sample of U.S. firms.
-Our GW measure captures the distance between a firm's green talk and its green walk.
-We use earnings conference call transcripts to capture the firm's green talk, which refers to positive statements made by its corporate executives that are specific to the firm's environmental performance and initiatives.
-We quantify green walk using the firm's actual environmental incidents.
+We use an advanced finance-specialized machine learning technique to develop a reliable firm-level measure of corporate greenwashing (hereafter "greenwashing") for a broad sample of U.S. firms.
+Our measure captures the distance between a firm's green talk and its green walk.
+We use earnings conference call transcripts to capture the firm's green talk, which is a firm-specific, positive talk by its corporate executives about their firm's past and/or future environmental investments, efforts, and performance.2 We quantify green walk using the firm's actual environmental incidents.

 Earnings conference calls, which are conducted quarterly following the release of a publicly traded firm financial results for the preceding quarter, serve as a platform for the company to furnish investors and analysts with updates regarding its financial performance and prospects.
-These calls also allow investors and analysts to ask questions and gain deeper insights into the firm's business operations, risks, and opportunities.
+These calls also offer an avenue for investors and analysts to ask questions and gain deeper insights into the firm's business operations, risks, and opportunities.
 Due to the substantial wealth of firm-specific information embedded in earnings conference call transcripts, an emerging body of literature employs these transcripts to gauge a firm's exposure to diverse facets, such as political risk (e.g., Hassan, Hollander, Van Lent, and Zhang, 2019), corporate culture (e.g., Li, Mai, Shen, and Yan, 2021), climate change (e.g., Li, Shan, Tang, and Yao, 2023; Sautner, Van Lent, Vilkov, and Zhang, 2023), and labor-shortage exposures (e.g., Harford, He, and Qiu, 2023).
-Hence, we expect earnings conference call transcripts to be an excellent source of textual data for capturing green talk emanating from corporate executives.
+Hence, we expect earnings conference call transcripts to be an excellent source of textual data for capturing green talk emanating from corporate executives.3 To evaluate a firm's green talk, we segment each transcript into individual sentences.
+Subsequently, we harness the capabilities of a cutting-edge machine learning model, FinBERT (e.g., Huang, Wang, and Yang, 2022), to efficiently discern whether a sentence qualifies as a green-talk sentence or not.4 Our fine-tuned FinBERT model achieves a remarkable 90% accuracy rate in detecting green-talk-related sentences.
+Based on the green-talk-related sentences identified by our machine learning model, we rank the sample firms that are identified as engaging in green talk within a given year into percentiles, based on a firm's green talk intensity in its conference call transcripts of that year.

-Our focus is on company or corporate greenwashing rather than product-level greenwashing, which involves misrepresenting the environmental benefits of a product or service.
+1 Our focus is on company or corporate greenwashing rather than product-level greenwashing, which involves misrepresenting the environmental benefits of a product or service.